Tickets

 Sydney Opera House Architecture | Design, Construction & Controversies

-Sydney Opera House - An Engineering Marvel
+Sydney Opera House - An engineering marvel

 The Sydney Opera House is a globally renowned architectural gem.
 Its iconic design was the result of an international competition won by Danish architect, Jørn Utzon.
 Its stunning design has earned the Sydney Opera House international recognition as one of the most significant architectural masterpieces of the 20th century.
 It was declared a UNESCO World Heritage site in 2007.